wilburtownsend/wilburtownsend.github.io/index.md

 ## Wilbur Townsend

-I am a doctoral student in business economics at Harvard University.
-I am from Motueka, Aotearoa New Zealand.
-I am interested in power, violence, space, and the optimal conduct of fiscal policy.
+I am a labor economist from New Zealand.
+I am currently a doctoral student at Harvard University, where my research focusses on wage-setting, market design and immigration.
+I am also interested in networks, deviance, and power relations within the firm.
+I was raised in Motueka, the Wairarapa and the Catlins.

 ### Doctoral research